Article

 The card payments world is full of specific terms that overlap and can be difficult to understand.

-In this article, we’ll open up this black box and help you understand the difference between a payment processor and a payment gateway, their roles in the payments flow, and how a solution that covers both can benefit your business.
+In this article, we’ll open up this black box and focus on understanding the payment processor's critical role, distinguish it from the functions of a payment gateway, and show how a solution that covers both can streamline your business.

 What is a payment processor?